ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 {{% fig "brookton/maps/surveys/1883-only" "800" /%}}

-The Mills' Home place of beginning as it was described in 1883–82 links east of the center of the mill race bridge–would remain the legal description long after the mill race disappeared and Emily Mills had died.
+The Mills' Home place of beginning as it was described in 1883–82 links east of the center of the mill race bridge–would remain the legal description even after the mill race disappeared and Emily Mills had died.
 An exact mirror of this description of the eastern boundary line can be found in the grist mill/Dalebrook deeds in that same time period.

 {{% fig "brookton/maps/surveys/235-85" "800" /%}}